bombbomb/bombbomb-javascript-openapi/docs/EmailsApi.md

   'subject': "subject_example", // String | Subject line for the email.
   'message': "message_example", // String | Message for the body of the email.
-  'listIds': "listIds_example", // String | An array of list ids 'scheduledSendTimestamp': 56, // Integer | When to schedule the send (seconds since epoch). null value means send immediately.
+  'listIds': "listIds_example", // String | An array of list ids 'scheduledSendTimestamp': 56, // Number | When to schedule the send (seconds since epoch). null value means send immediately.
   'extendedProperties': "extendedProperties_example", // String | Bool value that when checked will send back both emailId as well as extra properties
   'templateId': "templateId_example", // String | Id of a template to use for this send.
 A null value means use the default for this user.
   'stripHTML': "stripHTML_example" // String | remove HTML elements